PHYSICAL THERAPY - ART AND SCIENCE

 With the popularization of the concept of the "core" most people understand that a healthy spine is a prerequisite for the health of any other part of the body.
 Spinal dysfunction can lead to headcahes, neck pain, shoulder pain, back pain, hip and buttock pain, knee and foot pain, poor balance, poor athletic performance and pelvic floor dysfunction and so much more.
 Problems in other areas will resolve only when the underlying spinal problem is addressed.

-A healthy back is truly the base for a healthy body!
+A healthy back and pelvis are truly the base for a healthy body!
 To enjoy good musculoskeletal health we must bring the spine back to its "factory settings" and maintain this health through life.

 A comprehensive physical therapy approach, addressing all the factors affecting spinal health, is the absolute best way to make sure you have the healthiest back you can have!